Best Place to buy Trade Paint

 Johnstone’s Decorating Centre and their staff remind me a little bit of my old grandad pottering around in his shed.
 Even their branding, it all seems a bit old fashioned but “proper”.
 A professional decorator knows where they are in Johnstone’s because they just get a percentage based discount (10, 20, 30 or 40).
 However, it is a lot harder to haggle with a Johnstone’s manager than it is a Crown manager.
 They seem to have a lot of variations of each product too which can get confusing.
 That said, they always seem to have anything you could possibly need.
 If you’re stuck, just have a chat in store and they’ll sort you out.
 For my Johnstone’s Trade paint review click here.

 I couldn’t really talk about specific companies because if you don’t have a store in your area it would be pointless.
 Besides which, I’ve only used a handful of them so I couldn’t anyway.
 Keep an eye open for Brewers and Bromborough paints, both of which are fantastic.
 The thing about independents is they’re not beholden to a certain brand, so they can usually offer you a wider choice.
 The downside is you won’t know what they sell until you’re in there.
-Some are better than others and they’re set up with different target consumers.

 Online Trade Paint Websites